orbeon/orbeon-forms-doc/form-runner/api/persistence/search.md

 Indexed fields are fields that are marked, in Form Builder, as:

-- "Show in search"
-- "Show in Summary Page"
 - "Index control"
+- "Show on Summary page"
+- "Allow bulk edit"

 ## See also